 The fuel was successfully bunkered onto the vessel on Friday, September 13, two days later than originally planned, ahead of the next phase of testing.

-According to an update issued by the company last week, the official handover date for the ship was still September 30.
+According to an update issued by the company last week, the official handover date for the ship was pushed back to mid-October.

 Sea trials are now expected to take place at the end of the week, though further trials will be needed after the vessel is handed over to its new owners, Caledonian Maritime Assets Ltd, before the ship is able to enter service.